akash-network/website/src/content/Docs/network-features/persistent-storage/index.md

               class: beta2
 ```

-### Services Section
+### Services

-#### Overview

-Within the services > \<service-name> section a new params section is introduced and is meant to define service specific settings.
+Within the `services.<service-name>` section a new params section is introduced and is meant to define service specific settings.
 Currently only storage related settings are available in params.
 Our review begins with an overview of the section and this is followed by a deep dive into the use of storage params.

 ```
 services: